wiegerw/nerva-torch/README.md

 ## Installation

-The code is available as the PyPI package [nerva-jax](https://pypi.org/project/nerva-jax/).
+The code is available as the PyPI package [nerva-torch](https://pypi.org/project/nerva-torch/).
 It can be installed using

 ```
-pip install nerva-jax
+pip install nerva-torch
 ```

 ## Licensing